Max Verstappen, Charles Leclerc clash under investigation

 The fact Verstappen even managed to challenge Leclerc was incredible in itself, after he had an awful start off the line from the front row behind the Ferrari - ending Lap One down in seventh.

-He recovered and overtook both Vettel and Bottas before encountering Leclerc in the closing stages.
+He recovered and overtook both Vettel and Bottas after the pit-stops before encountering Leclerc in the closing stages.

 "What a drive," said Sky F1's Damon Hill.
 "And in my opinion, Verstappen was well down the inside of Charles at Turn Three, he's way in front and he's got the line.